zaphosting/docs/docs/fivem-proxy.md

 ## Introduction

 A reverse proxy server is a server that acts as an intermediary between the end users (your players) and your FiveM server.
-This can be highly beneficial for servers that receive frequent DDoS attacks as it provides an extra layer of security and reliability by reducing visibility of the main host and provides extra mitigation.
+This can be highly beneficial for servers that receive frequent DDoS attacks, as it provides an extra layer of security and reliability by reducing visibility of the main host and provides extra mitigation.

 In this guide, we will explore the process of setting up a reverse proxy for your FiveM server.
 There are two types of reverse proxies in this scenario; the connect proxy which is used for the connect endpoint and a server proxy which is used for the server endpoint where raw TCP/UDP proxying occurs.
 Both can be setup independent of each other.